 The plural used in “States” is a crucial element.
 We might think about the US States as one country, but it’s composed of 50 States.
 Each of them has its own rules and laws, sometimes totally different once you “cross-state.”
 Note that the points listed below are just simplified examples to show differences between states.
 Make sure to check each state you are traveling to for the exact scope of the laws and regulations.

 - Carrying a gun is legal in Texas (provided the person has a Texas license to carry or a firearms license).
-Five states prohibit openly carrying of handguns in public places; and thirty-one states allow it without any license or permit, though restrictions apply in most cases.
+Five states prohibit the open carrying of handguns in public places; and thirty-one states allow it without any license or permit, though restrictions apply in most cases.

 - Speed limit also varies depending on where you drive and the type of road, for example, 65 mph on most highways in California or 85 mph in Texas.

-- Death Penalty exists in 29 states, including California and Florida.
+- The death penalty exists in 29 states, including California and Florida.

-- Recreational marijuana is now legal for adults over the age of 21 in 11 states, including, in California, Oregon, Maine, among others, but is a forbidden substance under Federal laws, so arrests can still happen.
+- Recreational marijuana is now legal for adults over the age of 21 in 11 states, including California, Oregon, Maine, among others, but is a forbidden substance under Federal laws, so arrests can still happen.
 Medical marijuana is legal in 33 states.

 - Americans are, in general, highly proud of the US Flag and National Anthem “The Star-Spangled Banner.”
 Do not defile it and be respectful if you hear it play.
 If you never heard it, you will know when you see Americans standing with their right hand over their hearts.
 The same way the French Anthem “La Marseillaise” is dear to us, the US Anthem gives me goosebumps every time I hear it.